Reading Effectively

 If you still have concerns about your reading speed, book an individual advice session with a HE Study.

-Here is the UCSD Reading effectively guide
+Here is the University Centre South Devon Reading effectively guide